nporter619/E-commerce-backend/README.md

 # E-commerce-backend
-Backend for an e commerce site using express.js api with sequelize and mysql
+Backend for an e commerce site using express.js api with sequelize and mysql.
+Trying to get what I can get done before deadline was feeling ill all week so sending in what I have in hopes of not getting an incomplete and to improve on it later.
+Started to work with the api routes and models but was unable to get them to work properly.
+Improved alot off the starter code but not fully functional yet so I thought the walkthrough video would be null.